GRA-Graduate Studies Research

 Student interns are placed with an organization, which most nearly approximates employment goals.
 The intent of the internship is to provide students with practical work experience in an environment in which they will be addressing real problems requiring real solutions in a relatively short time frame.
 Advisor and Department Chairperson approval is required before course enrollment.
 (Variable 1-12 crs.)

-GRA810 - Spec Topics Grad Studies
+GRA810 - Special Topics in Graduate Studies

 GRA820 - Graduate Studies Abroad